Journey to Barbados

-Although George Washington spent only a few months at sea, he took a keen interest in the sea-going terminology, navigation, weather observations and shipboard activity--including the fishing, which was done to supplement and vary the food.
+Although George Washington spent only a few months at sea, he took a keen interest in sea-going terminology, navigation, weather observations and shipboard activity—including fishing, which was done to supplement and vary the food.

 Commander Donald D. Leach, USN (ret)

 There is nothing in early papers or records to suggest that George Washington’s childhood was unusual or different from other youths of his time.
 He grew up working on his father's farms, living by the water, riding horses, fishing, hunting, and studying.

 However, following the death of his father and his arrival at Mount Vernon, major changes began in his life.
 His half-brother Lawrence, married to Anne Fairfax, lived a more social and worldly life than George had been exposed to.